 Back in the late fall of 2012, we learned we would become parents of boy/girl twins.
 Exhilarating days for us.
 Absolutely magical.
 Life in our small house would never be the same.
 We were far from thinking of the advantages of a small house then.

-Soon, the crazy days and weeks of preparing to double our family in size unfolded.
-So much to plan and prepare for, and nine months goes by pretty quickly if you procrastinate.
+Soon, the crazy days and weeks of preparing to double-size our family unfolded.
+So much to plan and prepare for, and nine months goes by pretty damn quickly when you procrastinate.

 Granted, with twins, we didn’t get nine months.
 We didn’t get eight months.
 We got seven and a half.

 During that autumn of anticipation four years ago, we evaluated our housing situation.
-We live in a home that some would consider “small” by today’s U.S. standards: 1,400 finished square feet in a 40’s one-story rambler.
+We live in a home that some would consider “small” by today’s standards: 1,400 finished square feet in a 1940’s one-story rambler.